The Relationship Between Electrical Safety and Plumbing Systems: Understanding the Grounding Factor

 What is the significance of plumbing grounding?

-What are the rules for plumbing systems that require grounding?
+What are the rules for the grounding of plumbing systems?

 How can I ensure that the plumbing has proper grounding?